Books & Authors

 Cover of Obsidian Butterfly

-Midnight Come Again is the latest of Dana Stabenow’s Kate Shugak series.
-It was a good as I’ve come to expect from her, but didn’t hit me as hard as the previous volume, Hunter’s Moon, did (if you’ve read the other books in the series, I’ll warn you — Hunter’s Moon one will tear you up).
-I cried, and that just doesn’t happen often — I can’t remember any other book of fiction that’s provoked tears from me.
-I’m enjoying the Liam Campbell series as well (latest is Nothing Gold Can Stay), but I relate to Shugak more than Campbell.
+No Fixed Line is the latest of Dana Stabenow’s Kate Shugak series.
+It was an excellent read, though it didn’t hit me as hard as an earlier volume, Hunter’s Moon, did (if you’ve read the other books in the series, I’ll warn you—Hunter’s Moon one will tear you up).
+I cried, and that just doesn’t happen often—I can’t remember any other book of fiction that’s provoked tears from me.
+I enjoyed the Liam Campbell series as well (latest is Better to Rest), but I relate to Shugak more than Campbell.

 Authors

-Madeleine L’Engle is one of my heroes.
-I love every one of her books, fiction, poetry and prose.
-She’s just an incredible lady.
+Madeleine L’Engle was one of my heras.
+I love every one of her books, fiction, poetry and prose, but The Ordering of Love: The New and Collected Poems of Madeleine L’Engle is a special delight.
+She was simply an incredible lady.

-I have most of C.S.
+I used to have most of C.S.
 Lewis’ books, and re-read them every few years.
-Katie’s getting old enough now to read the Narnia books, and I look forward to sharing them with her.
 I’ve heard an audio version of The Screwtape Letters recorded by John Cleese that is absolutely side-splitting, but I don’t own a copy (yet).
 The Great Divorce is the only book I’ve ever read that presented any theories about hell that I could reconcile with the concept of a loving deity.

 Leslea Newman is a joy, but it’s often hard to find her books.
-Her volume of poetry, Love Me Like You Mean It, is one I’ve almost worn-out (wish I could find a hardcover edition!)
-Most people know her as the author of Heather Has Two Mommies, and she has published quite a few children’s books – in fact, Belinda’s Bouquet was one of Katie’s favorites when she was younger.
+Her volume of poetry, Love Me Like You Mean It, is one I nearly wore out before it disappeared.
+I wish I could find a hardcover edition, but I would settle for getting it in paperback again.
+Most people know her as the author of Heather Has Two Mommies, and she has published quite a few children’s books–in fact, Belinda’s Bouquet was one of Katie’s favorites when she was younger.
 Fat Chance is an excellent book for teens.

 Leave a Reply